LDTLuis/AppRH-Java-Spring/README.md

-# AppRH - Job Management Application
+# AppRH - Vacancy and Employee Management Application

 ## Description

 AppRH is a web application for Human Resources management, developed with Java and Spring Boot.
-The system allows for the creation, listing, detailing, and deletion of job vacancies, as well as associating candidates with these vacancies.
+The system allows for the complete registration and management of **Job Vacancies** (with their candidates) and **Employees** (with their dependents).

 The application uses the MVC (Model-View-Controller) pattern, with the views being rendered on the server-side using Thymeleaf.